Jump to a Chapter

 Chemical production facilities also rely on granulation to stabilize powders and prevent segregation during transportation or storage.

-Several operational benefits make granulation machines valuable in industrial processes:
+Several operational benefits make granulation machines valuable:

 • Improved material flow during handling and packaging